srcwr/srcwrtimer/README.md

   - A bunch of miscellaneous things like SHA1 hashing and download-table hooking.
 Blocks `.nav` files from being created server-side, and downloaded client-side.

+### Making your own extension:
+You'll probably need to copy/look-at some code from the extensions in *this* repository but a good base to start off of is in [srcwr/srcwrtimer_sample_extension](https://github.com/srcwr/srcwrtimer_sample_extension).

 ### Plugins in srcwrtimer: